 Overview of This Information Collection

 (1) Type of Information Collection: Extension of an existing information collection.

-(2) Title of the Form/Collection: Refugee/Asylee Relative Petition.
+(2) Title of the Form/Collection: Refugee/ Asylee Relative Petition.

 (4) Affected public who will be asked or required to respond, as well as a brief abstract: Primary: Individuals or households.
-This form will be used by an asylee or refugee to file on behalf of his of her spouse and/or children provided that the relationship to the refugee/asylee existed prior to their admission to the United States.
-The information collected on this form will be used by USCIS to determine eligibility for the requested immigrant benefit.
+This form will be used by an asylee or refugee to file on behalf of his or her spouse and/or children provided that the relationship to the refugee/asylee existed prior to their admission to the United States.
+The information collected on this form will be used by USCIS to determine eligibility for the requested immigration benefit.